Source-Free Domain Adaptation for RGB-D Semantic Segmentation with Vision Transformers: Results

 \subsection{Implementation Details}

-We adopted SegFormer \cite{xie2021segformer} as the basic segmentation framework since it is a widely used well performing approach based on vision transformers and furthermore has a small generalization gap according to previous studies \cite{park2022dat}.
-In our framework, the encoder is shared between the two modalities thus reducing the number of parameters to be estimated and at the same time support depth attention processing and multimodal fusion as described in Section \ref{sec:feat_adap}.
+We adopted SegFormer \cite{xie2021segformer} as the basic segmentation framework since it is a widespread well-performing approach based on vision transformers.
+Furthermore, previous studies have demonstrated its small generalization gap \cite{park2022dat}.
+In our framework, the encoder is shared between the two modalities thus reducing the number of parameters to be estimated and at the same time supporting depth attention processing and multimodal fusion as described in Section \ref{sec:feat_adap}.
 The architecture is pre-trained on source data using the Adam optimizer for $40$ epochs (160k iterations) with batch size $4$ and learning rate starting from $6e-5$ with a weight decay rate of $0.01$.
-For the unsupervised target adaptation (in the source-free setting only target data is used in this step) the batch size was set equal to 2.
-We used the same data augmentation and input resolution ($512 \times 512$) employed in \cite{xie2021segformer}.
-For generating the target pseudo-labels, the depth-masked self-training strategy of Section \ref{sec:output_level}, where the teacher model is updated every $100$ steps with update momentum $0.99$.
+For the unsupervised target adaptation, where only target data is used, the batch size was set equal to 2.
+We employed the same data augmentation and input resolution ($512 \times 512$) as those in \cite{xie2021segformer}.
+For generating the target pseudo-labels, we utilize the depth-masked self-training strategy of Section \ref{sec:output_level}, where the teacher model is updated every $100$ steps with update momentum $0.99$.
 The FFT style transfer parameters are empirically chosen as $\beta=0.01$ for color and $\beta=0.09$ for depth.